govCMS/GovCMS/modules/deprecated/govcms8_foundations/README.md

-# GovCMS Foundations
+# GovCMS8 Foundations

-The GovCMS Foundations module is used to store shared configuration and define dependencies.
+The GovCMS8 Foundations module is used to store shared configuration and define dependencies.